Darth-Apple/simple-php-templates/readme.txt

 SIMPLE TEMPLATE ENGINE
 LICENSE: GNU LGPL, Version 3 (message if you need a different license)
-VERSION: BETA (use at your own risk)
+VERSION: BETA (See GitHub Issues to track progress)

 ----------------------------------------------------------------------